 - AI-based data analytics and integrate with actionable impact scorecard

-- Reduce a distance between funder and stakeholder by providing large scale data integration for distributed & disconnected hierarchical organizations
+- Reduce the distance between funder and stakeholder by providing large scale data integration for distributed & disconnected hierarchical organizations

 - Build the best impact evidence approach

-8. Custom vs Configure: Customization is expensive, non-flexible, time consuming, and complex.
+Customization is expensive, non-flexible, time consuming, and complex

 Unlike corporate counterparts, the impact ecosystem organization needs much more scalable and comprehensive solutions.
-All the above barriers sums up to this question.
-Only if we have a flexible, comprehensive, configurable system we can have Theory of Change led impact measurement with less resources and have all the stakeholders at the same table.
+All the above barriers sum up to this question.
+Only if we have a flexible, comprehensive, configurable system can we have a theory of change-led impact measurement with fewer resources and have all the stakeholders at the same table.

-Impact Cloud is one the most innovative platform that has the potential to make Excel & Customizable Application Platforms (like Salesforce) obsolete for Impact Measurement.
+Impact Cloud is one the most innovative platforms that can make Excel & Customizable Application Platforms (like Salesforce) obsolete for Impact Measurement.

-Impact practitioners have demanded such platform and helped us build one to reduce any barrier of social impact measurement & management.
-Together we are on a mission to achieve the goal of making impact measurement and management simple for everyone.
+Impact practitioners have demanded such a platform and helped us build one to reduce social impact measurement & management barriers.
+Together we are on a mission to make impact measurement and management simple for everyone.
 Interested in learning more?